baol/pdfcube/README.md

 Contact information
 -------------------

-Feel free to write to <mirko.maischberger@gmail.com>
+Feel free to write to <mirko.maischberger@gmail.com> or send Decred to DsYhULtSEwe4HhRF3uvBRroQfX6R2gBi5M4 ;)

 Word of Mouth
 -------------